This course develops your food and beverage service skills for a career within the hospitality industry.

 You will also complete a technical certificate and improve your maths and English skills.

-You will need to have been in relevant employment for at least six months and to have a minimum of GCSE grades of D-G in Maths and English.
+You will need to have been in relevant employment for at least six months and to have a minimum of D-G grades (or 1-3 in the new grading) in Maths and English GCSE.

 It is essential that you also show a commitment to meeting deadlines.